 Below are the current bills of interest that have been filed thus far.
-Each week, the report will prioritize in the following manner: New legislation filed, priority, monitor, tracking and bills that appear to be dead.
+A new section has been added for bills that have passed both chambers and await final approval or veto by the Governor.
+Each week, the report will prioritize in the following manner: New legislation filed, priority, monitor, tracking, bills that appear to be dead and bills ready for the Governor's Approval.
 Any new activities will be highlighted in RED.
 If you would like more detailed information or an explanation on any legislation or why it is located in a specific area, please do not hesitate to reach out to Allison or Mike.